daticahealth/Datica-V3/site/content/pages/index.md

 blocks:
   -
     type: text_image
-    block_title: 'Datica brings the cloud to healthcare'
+    block_title: 'Fast-Track Your Health IT Solutions with Datica'
-    block_body: 'Developing healthcare applications in the cloud requires **data integration and compliance** with complicated rules and controls.
-Datica has a family of powerful, single-source solutions to those challenges.'
+    block_body: 'Datica is the only managed service provider (MSP) that solves two of health IT’s most difficult challenges—EHR integration and cloud compliance.
+Our expertise provides customers the confidence and infrastructure to scale quickly and securely.'
     icon_align: right
     block_bg_image: /assets/bg/bg-masthead-blur.svg
     color_theme: white